Dale Bolle: Biography

-Bolle died on December 12, 2007 in Whitelaw, Wisconsin and is buried in New Holstein, Wisconsin.
+Bolle died on December 12, 2007, in Whitelaw, Wisconsin, and is buried in Francis Creek, Wisconsin.
 He was married to Ethelyn Junk for 61 years.
-They had two children.
+They had two children, Wayne and Allen Bolle, he died with three grand children, Luke Bolle, Angela Konrad nee Bolle, and Jesse Bolle, with two great granddaughters Kaitlyn Bolle, and Madison Konrad.

 Political career

 Bolle was first elected to the Assembly in 1982.
 He was a member of the Assembly until 1995, at which time he was succeeded by Frank Lasee.
 Additionally, Bolle was a member of the Manitowoc County Board from 1970 to 1980.
 He was a Democrat.